JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

   - When adding in new lines `\n` you would need to concactenate it and put it in brackets usually.
   - Responding to keyboard events - still need to use `addEventListener`.
 You would need to add a global event which would be `document.addEventListener`.
 You would either use `keydown`, `keypress`, or `keyup`.
 You would usually use `keydown`.

+- <strong>Hoisting</strong> - Makes some type of variables accessible in the code before they are actually declared.
+- Function declarations will be hoisted meaning that you can use them before they have actually been declared (remember that function declarations are block scoped in 'strict mode').
+- Var variables will be hoisted, we will get 'undefined' though.
+This is a common source of bugs in JavaScript, this is why we barely use var.
+- Let and const variables, will not be hoisted (these will be placed in a temporal dead zone/TDZ).
+So if we use a let or const variable before we declare it, it will come up with an error.
+- Function expressions and arrow functions will depend on whether using var, const or let.
+This is why we can't use function expressions before we declare them in the code.
+- The temporal dead zone makes it easier for us to find bugs and to make const variables like we are supposed to (as const should never be re-assigned).

+- <strong>This</strong> keyword is an extremely important concept to get.
+It is a special variable made for every execution context and therefore every function.
+It will always take the value of the owner of the function (points to the owner function).
+- It is basically asking 'who is invoking me?' - it will always point to the object calling the method.
+- The value of the <strong>this</strong> keyword is not static (very dynamic), and is only defined when it is called.
+- The 'this' keyword can refer to the object in the code via a <strong>Method</strong.
+- <strong>Arrow functions do not get their own 'this' keyword</strong>
+- If you're ever unsure of the 'this' is inside of a function, you can console.log it to check.
+- The 'this' keyword in the global scope will likely be the window object.
+- <strong>Never use an arrow function as a method</strong> as it can help to avoid bugs - always use a function expression/declaration (same with not using 'var').
+- A regular function call has the 'this' keyword set as 'undefined'.
+- An arrow function inherits the 'this' keyword from the parent scope, and this can be used as a solution sometimes.
+- Think of 'this' like a name-tag.
+When you call a function with object.method(), you're handing the function a name tag saying, "Hi, I'm object.".
+But if you say just method() — there’s no name tag.
+So JavaScript either puts on a generic one (window) or nothing at all (undefined in strict mode).